putyourlightson/craft-how-project-config-works/README.md

 ## Plugin Migrations

-- Plugin migrations that update the site schema (including their own settings) should do so using the *Plugins* service or their own service instead of directly in the database.
+- Plugin migrations that update the site schema (including their own settings) should do so using the *Plugins* service or their own services instead of directly in the database.

-- All plugins are updated before applying all the other `project.yaml` changes, so if you update project config file from a plugin migration, the end result is that Craft thinks that the `project.yaml` file is synced already, so the other changes never get applied.

-- A schema version check should to be made against the `project.yaml` file, not the database, because you're really trying to prevent potentially breaking `project.yaml file`.
+- Plugin migrations are applied before applying all the other `project.yaml` changes, so if you update project config file from a plugin migration, the end result is that Craft thinks that the `project.yaml` file is synced already, so the other changes never get applied.
+A schema version check should to be made against the `project.yaml` file (not the database) to prevent potentially breaking the `project.yaml` file.

   ```
   if (version_compare($schemaVersion, '<NewSchemaVersion>', '<')) {